 Once you enter the projects portal, you will have the option of editing a proposal that has already been created or registering a new proposal, provided that there are calls for proposals underway.
 If you choose the latter option, you will have access to all the calls for project proposals that are open on that day.
-Choose the call an/or the scientific domains to which you would like to submit a proposal.
+Choose the call which you would like to submit a proposal.